June 11, 2019

 While you’re still working, while your income is still high, while you don’t have the burden of paying for these medical costs in retirement, you can sock money away in an HSA.
 You can save it for later when you are retired, and in the meantime, it can grow for you.

-Thinking about long term care needs, if you’ve ever had dementia, Alzheimer’s or have spent time in an assisted living, it’s very expensive.
+Thinking about long term care needs, if you get dementia, Alzheimer’s or spend time in an assisted living, it’s very expensive.
 Your cost for healthcare and retirement skyrocket if you’re in that boat.

 Health Care In Retirement – How to Pay In A Tax Efficient Way

 If you change your mindset around the HSA and stop thinking about it as a way to pay for current medical costs, and instead, a way to pay for future medical costs, that alone is going to help quite a bit just in terms of how you invest and what you do with those HSA dollars.